How to Teach Kids Responsibility: 10 Tips for Parents

 1. To help your child learn responsibility, ask them to be a helper, model responsibility, communicate their responsibilities clearly, provide routines, manage expectations, allow natural consequences, share responsibility for a pet and other living things, and give your child time to learn to act responsibly.

-2. Learning responsibility can start early in your child’s life and can give your child confidence, both in completing tasks and in making decisions.
+2. Learning responsibility can start early in your child’s life and gives your child confidence, both in completing tasks and in making decisions.

-3. Children who are comfortable taking responsibility do better in school, become better social play partners, and are more successful at their jobs later in life.
+3. Children who are comfortable taking responsibility do better in school, become better social play partners, and are more successful in their jobs later in life.

 Table of Contents